sammiefrog/emp-template-generator/README.md

 <li><a href="#tests">Tests</a></li>

 <h2 id= "description">Description</h2>
 This is a command-line application to generate an html page of a work team.
+Packages used include inquire for questions, and validator for user validation.

 <h2 id= "installation">Installation</h2>
+<li>Fork this repo </li>
-Fork this repo, clone it to your machine, npm i, run node app.js
+<li>Clone it to your machine</li>
+<li>Install dependencies using 'npm i'</li>
+<li>Run 'node app.js' in the terminal</li>

 <h2 id= "technology">Technology Stack</h2>
  Node.Js, JavaScript, GIT, GitHub, Command- Line